 You spent this past week settling into new homes, purchasing last minute books, or perhaps even driving to Seattle in a moving truck.
 Know that we are conscious of the days to come for you and the energy, vulnerability, and depth you have already brought to this process of arriving.
 There are so many exciting things ahead!
 This week you’re participating in Orientation & (Re)Orientation.
 After the Labor Day holiday comes all the fun of The Seattle School Community Weekend, and after that, your first full week of classes as you begin to settle into a regular rhythm.
 You are now fully matriculated students at The Seattle School of Theology & Psychology and in case you didn’t know, we are thrilled you are here!

+It has been such a privilege and a delight to anticipate your first week and to curate this blog on your behalf.
 We’ve introduced all of you to so many of the wonderful people who teach, serve, create and administrate to keep this learning community thriving.
-Current students and alumni have shared about their own experiences of matriculating to The Seattle School.
+We’ve connected you to resources regarding financial aid, class registration, and so much more.

 With joy and gratitude,